Expert Online Therapy for Imposter Syndrome

 Thought trap: “If I have to struggle, it means I’m not truly capable.”

-• You always pride yourself on doing everything on your own.
-Asking for help feels like weakness, or failure.
+• You pride yourself on doing everything independently.
+Asking for help feels like failure.

 Thought trap: “If I were competent or knowledgeable, I wouldn’t need anyone else.”